labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 >
 >PEP 503 normalization also includes transforming to lowercase.
 For example, the metadata name for pyyaml is `PyYAML`, whose canonical form is `pyyaml`.
 >
 >There is also the question of normalizing distribution filenames.
-For wheels, this is specified in [PEP 427](https://peps.python.org/pep-0427/#escaping-and-unicode) and based on underscores and original case (for pyyaml, the wheel filename uses PyYAML).
+For wheels, this is specified in [PEP 427](https://peps.python.org/pep-0427/#escaping-and-unicode) and based on underscores and original case (for pyyaml, the wheel filename uses `PyYAML`).
 For sdists, this is unspecified (see [this blog](https://blog.yossarian.net/2022/05/09/A-most-vexing-parse-but-for-Python-packaging) and [this issue](https://github.com/pypa/packaging/issues/527)).
 >
 >Tools like pip or Poetry will work with any name variant.
-For example, Poetry uses the original name from the package metadata (PyYAML) in pyproject.toml and poetry.lock, but you can poetry add pyyaml.
+For example, Poetry uses the original name from the package metadata (`PyYAML`) in pyproject.toml and poetry.lock, but you can `poetry add pyyaml`.

+>As an aside, name variants also exist for the console script (where applicable).
+- cogapp (cog)
+- rst-to-myst (rst2myst)
+Sometimes, only the "marketing name" and/or the repository name are different:
+- coverage (distribution, package, and script are named coverage, repository is named coveragepy, human-friendly name is Coverage.py)

-I was interested in URL normalization which Claudio mentioned and made a small experiment - get the latest by update time package with all punctuation chars and watch how changing PyPI URL to the package will be processed.
+I was interested in trying URL normalization which Claudio mentioned and made a small experiment - get the latest by update time package with all punctuation chars and watch how changing PyPI URL to the package will be processed.

 Now this package has the name `carson-tool.create_template`:

 ```python